 11 November 2015 | 3 mins

-Postmarks are just as fascinating and collectable as stamps, and they can add a lot of historical and sentimental value to your collection.
+Postmarks are just as fascinating and collectable as stamps, and they can add significant historical and sentimental value to your collection.
 Here’s everything you need to know about them, including how to get them.

 Postmarks are unique imprints from rubber stamps pressed onto mail by postal workers.
-They’re used to record when and where a piece of mail enters the postal system, and to indicate a stamp has been used for postage so it doesn’t get re-used.
-You’ll see a black inked marking on your envelope on or near the postage stamp.
+They record when and where an item of mail enters the postal system and indicate that a stamp has been used, preventing it from being reused.
+You’ll typically see a black-inked marking on your envelope on or near the postage stamp.

-Only authorised Australia Post staff can apply postmarks so head to your local Post Office.
-Ensure you’re getting the right kind of postmark, for instance a national postmark on a first day cover, a commemorative postmark for a special occasion stamp, and so on.
+Only authorised Australia Post staff can apply postmarks, so visit your local Post Office.
+Make sure you request the right kind of postmark, for example, a national postmark for a first day cover, or a commemorative postmark for a special occasion stamp.

-If you’d like to create an official postmark to celebrate a local event or special milestone, send a written request to the address below, and we’ll guide you through the steps involved.
+If you’d like to create an official postmark to celebrate a local event or special milestone, send a written request to the Philatelic Manager, and we’ll respond with a guide to help through the steps.

 The Manager